-Mindset—yours may be important in determining whether you’ll achieve success in self-publishing, or whether you’ll struggle, never quite getting where you want to go.
+Mindset—yours may be important in determining whether you’ll be among the successful self publishers out there, or whether you’ll struggle, never quite getting where you want to go.

 What is a mindset?
 Well, it’s kind of like an attitude, or a whole series of attitudes around a particular topic.